microsoft/ccf-app-samples/data-reconciliation-app/test/README.md

 make unit-test                 # Build and run unit-test using jest framework
 ```

-**NOTE**: To enable the CCF functionality on testing environment, the application is using built-in feature of CCF, [the Polyfill implementation](https://microsoft.github.io/CCF/main/js/ccf-app/modules/polyfill.html) which is override the CCF modules implementation to support the testing and local environments
+**NOTE**: To enable the CCF functionality on testing environment, the application is using built-in feature of CCF, [the Polyfill implementation](https://microsoft.github.io/CCF/main/js/ccf-app/modules/polyfill.html) which overrides the CCF modules' implementation to support testing and local environments

 ## End to end testing